adibfara/Lives/README.md

 ```

 - More:
-  - first() : produces a SingleLiveData that produces only one Item.
+  - `first()` : produces a SingleLiveData that produces only one Item.
-  - take(n:Int) : produces a LiveData that produces only the first n Items.
+  - `take(n:Int)` : produces a LiveData that produces only the first n Items.
-  - takeUntil(predicate) : Takes until a certain predicate is met, and does not emit anything after that, whatever the value.
+  -` takeUntil(predicate)` : Takes until a certain predicate is met, and does not emit anything after that, whatever the value.
-  - skip(n) : Skips the first n values.
+  - `skip(n)` : Skips the first n values.
-  - skipUntil(predicate) : Skips all values until a certain predicate is met (the item that actives the predicate is also emitted).
+  - `skipUntil(predicate)` : Skips all values until a certain predicate is met (the item that actives the predicate is also emitted).
-  - elementAt(index) : emits the item that was emitted at `index` position
+  - `elementAt(index)` : emits the item that was emitted at `index` position
-  - nonNull() : Will never emit the nulls to the observers (outputs a `NonNullLiveData`).
+  - `nonNull()` : Will never emit the nulls to the observers (outputs a `NonNullLiveData`).
-  - defaultIfNull(value): Will produce the `value` when `null` is recieved.
+  - `defaultIfNull(value)`: Will produce the `value` when `null` is recieved.

 **Combining**

-- merge(List<LiveData>) : Merges multiple LiveData, and emits any item that was emitted by any of them
+- `merge(List<LiveData>)` : Merges multiple LiveData, and emits any item that was emitted by any of them
-- LiveData.merge(LiveData) : Merges this LiveData with another one, and emits any item that was emitted by any of them
+- `LiveData.merge(LiveData)` : Merges this LiveData with another one, and emits any item that was emitted by any of them
-- startWith(startingValue): Emits the `startingValue` before any other value.
+- `startWith(startingValue)`: Emits the `startingValue` before any other value.
-- zip(firstLiveData, secondLiveData): zips both of the LiveData and emits a value after both of them have emitted their values, after that, emits values whenever any of them emits a value.
+- `zip(firstLiveData, secondLiveData)`: zips both of the LiveData and emits a value after both of them have emitted their values, after that, emits values whenever any of them emits a value.

 **Transforming**

-- map(mapperFunction) : Map each value emitted to another value (and type) with the given function
+- `map(mapperFunction)` : Map each value emitted to another value (and type) with the given function
-- switchMap(mapperFunction) : Maps any values that were emitted by the LiveData to the given function that produces another LiveData
+- `switchMap(mapperFunction)` : Maps any values that were emitted by the LiveData to the given function that produces another LiveData
-- doBeforeNext(OnNextAction) : Does the `onNext` function before everything actually emitting the item to the observers
+- `doBeforeNext(OnNextAction)` : Does the `onNext` function before everything actually emitting the item to the observers
-- doAfterNext(OnNextAction) : Does the `onNext` function after emitting the item to the observers(function) : Does the `onNext` function before everything actually emitting the item to the observers
+- `doAfterNext(OnNextAction)` : Does the `onNext` function after emitting the item to the observers(function) : Does the `onNext` function before everything actually emitting the item to the observers
-- buffer(count) : Buffers the items emitted by the LiveData, and emits them when they reach the `count` as a List.
+- `buffer(count)` : Buffers the items emitted by the LiveData, and emits them when they reach the `count` as a List.
-- amb(LiveData...) : Emits the items of the first LiveData that emits the item.
+- `amb(LiveData...)` : Emits the items of the first LiveData that emits the item.
 Items of other LiveDatas will never be emitted and are not considered.
-- toMutableLiveData() : Converts a LiveData to a MutableLiveData with the initial value set by this LiveData's value
+- `toMutableLiveData()` : Converts a LiveData to a MutableLiveData with the initial value set by this LiveData's value

 #### Java